evpo/EncryptPad/deps/botan/doc/contributing.rst

 Scripts should be in Python whenever possible.

-For configure.py (and install.py) the target is stock (no modules outside the standard library) CPython 2.7 plus latest CPython 3.x.
+For configure.py (and helper scripts install.py, cleanup.py and build_docs.py)
+the target is stock (no modules outside the standard library) CPython 2.7 plus latest CPython 3.x.
 Support for CPython 2.6, PyPy, etc is great when viable (in the sense of not causing problems for 2.7 or 3.x, and not requiring huge blocks of version dependent code).
-As running this program succesfully is required for a working build making it as portable as possible is considered key.
+As running this program succesfully is required for a working build, making it as portable as possible is considered key.

 The python wrapper botan2.py targets CPython 2.7, 3.x, and latest PyPy.
 Note that a single file is used to avoid dealing with any of Python's various crazy module